techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-v-purse-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![toggle switch for contacts](https://images.wondershare.com/drfone/article/2023/12/how-to-copy-contacts-from-phone-to-phone-10.jpg)

 ## Part 3.
-2 Methods To Transfer Contacts From Google Pixel 7a to iPhone
+2 Methods To Transfer Contacts From Honor V Purse to iPhone

 Let's discuss another scenario in which we will transfer the contact list from an Android to an iPhone.
-If you want to switch from Google Pixel 7a to a new iPhone, you will probably need an effective method to transfer your phone numbers.
+If you want to switch from Honor V Purse to a new iPhone, you will probably need an effective method to transfer your phone numbers.
 In this section, we will discuss two simple and quick ways to **how do I transfer contacts from phone to phone:**

 ### Method 1.
 Sync Google Account

 Android users can back up their phone's data to Google Drive.
 Also, an Android phone's "Google Contacts" app saves the contact information to their linked Google account.
 The same account can be logged in a new iPhone, where they can be restored.
 Follow the simple guide to sync your Google account with the updated contact information:

-- **Step 1.** First, open the “Google Contacts” app on your Google Pixel 7a and tap the "Profile" icon at the top right corner.
+- **Step 1.** First, open the “Google Contacts” app on your Honor V Purse and tap the "Profile" icon at the top right corner.
 Following this, head to the "Contacts settings" and choose the "Google Contacts sync settings" option.

 ![access contact settings](https://images.wondershare.com/drfone/article/2023/12/how-to-copy-contacts-from-phone-to-phone-11.jpg)